raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 Every hero has a story.
 Share yours.
 How did you turn an idea into this cool app?
 📌 **Your Move**:
 Fill out the submission form, including your answers to the 'magic questions', and your model card explaining your ML model.
-Shortlisted entrants will be invited to a special event for awesome AI arrchitects with Google Deepmind, the world's leading AI research company!
+Shortlisted entrants will be invited to a special event for awesome AI architects with Google Deepmind, the world's leading AI research company!

 ---